Tiendil/feeds.fun/README.md

 Web-based news reader.
 Self-hosted, if it is your way.

 - Reader automatically assigns tags to news entries.
+With help of ChatGPT.
 - You create rules to score news by tags.
-- Filter and sort news how you want to read only what you want.
+- Filter and sort news how you want, to read only what you want.
 - ?????
 - Profit.

 # Motivation

-I've subscribed to a lot of news feeds and want to read only news most interesting & important personaly for me.
+I've subscribed to a lot of news feeds and want to read only most interesting & important from them.

-Plus, it is nice to access news from any device.

 I did not find an open-source solution that suited my needs => decided to create my own.

 # Features

-- Feeds management, including discovery by URL and tracking errors.
+- Feeds management.
 - Automatic tag assignment for every news entry.
 - Rules to score news by tags.
-- Filter news by tags: exclude entries by tags, show only entries with tags.
+- Filter news by tags: exclude them by tags, show only entries with tags.
 - Sort news by score, date, etc.
-- Track read state of news, optionally hide read news.
+- Track read state of news you've read already.
 - A lot of other features are comming.

 # Official site

-Last stable version is always accessible at https://feeds.fun/
+Last stable version is always available at https://feeds.fun/

-It is free to use, should be stable, no resets, etc.
+It is free to use, should be stable: no database resets, minimu, downtime, etc.

 Just do not forget to set up your OpenAI API key to access full power of tags generation.